rageworx/fltk-custom/README.CMake.txt

 with CMake and thus CONFIG mode can't be used.
 In this case CMake falls back to MODULE mode and find_package() uses this old CMake module.

-There are plans to provide a FindFLTK.cmake module with FLTK 1.4.0 but this module is not yet written.
+There are plans to provide a FindFLTK.cmake module with a later FLTK release.
 Look here for further info if you need it...